wp-staging/wp-staging/readme.txt

 == Changelog ==

+= {{ version }} =
+* Fix: Download system log not working
+* Fix: Click on Optimizer "Select all | none | invert" links leads to jumping
+* Tweak: Make clear that unselecting a checkbox will exlude table or file from copy process
+* Tweak: Remove unnecessary text
+* Tweak: Remove beta notice in dashboard.
+WP Staging is stable
+* Tweak: Change twitter handle to @wpstg

+= 1.0.3 =
+* Fix: Missing const MASHFS_VERSION
+* Fix: Remove error "table XY has been created, BUT inserting rows failed."
+* Fix: Not tested up to 4.4.2 message shown although it's tested up to WP 4.4.2
+* New: Disable either free or pro version and does not allow to have both version enabled at the same time

+= 1.0.2 =
+* Tweak: Change setting description of uninstall option
+* Tweak: Lower tags in readme.txt

 = 1.0.1 =
 * New: Orange colored admin bar on staging site for better visualization and comparision between production live site and staging site
 * Tweak: Remove contact link on multisite notification